Zapata Peninsula

 The Zapata Peninsula, also known as Zapata Swamp, is recognized as the largest and most well-preserved wetland system in the Caribbean.
-It is designated as a protected waterpark and is regarded as one of the best bird-watching areas in the world, boasting over 175 different species.
+It is designated as a protected waterpark and is regarded as one of the world's best bird-watching areas, boasting over 175 different species.
 The Zapata Swamp is the least populated region in Cuba, with a population of 9,300 people over an area of 1,668 square miles.
 The Georgiana, a 100-foot yacht, is one of the most affordable liveaboards in Cuba and is located about 100 miles southeast of Havana.
-This liveaboard operates in six fishing zones within an area known as the Gulf of Cazones.
+This liveaboard operates in six fishing zones within the Gulf of Cazones.
+In the low season, there is also the option to book the Perola, a classic 75-foot luxury yacht.

 Group Rates Only: To book The Georgiana, you will need to organize a party of up to eight anglers, as the Liveaboard does not mix groups.

-Season: The Liveaboard fishing season runs year-round, with peak season from March 1 - July 26.
+Season: The Liveaboard fishing season runs year-round, with peak season from March 1 through July 26.

 The Georgiana is your base for the week.
 Since there’s no need to leave the area, you’ll choose your fishing schedule based on your target species and the best time to fish the tides.
 The guides focus on zones and skiff rotation.